soundiata12/ansible.play-project/README.md

-# This is ansible project to install package":
+# This is ansible project to install package.